kalekdev/uni/semester-1/analysis-1/notes.typ

 - $sup(X dot Y) = sup(X)dot sup(Y) | forall x in X forall y in Y x, y >= 0$ (two "large" negative elements can make a larger supremum)
 TODO: Review proof 2.59

+/ Definition - Identity Function: This function simply outputs its input and is needed to define the inverse of a function:
+$
+  id: X -> X\
+  id(x):= x
+$

 / Definition - Characteristic Function: $X subset.eq Y$, the characteristic / indicator function $chi_X: Y -> {0, 1}$ indicates whether an element is part of a set:
 $
   chi_X (x) := cases(